-5.2.3 Hares may be killed as they attempt to cross the operational road, the likelihood of this being increased by the fact that the road runs through several areas that are likely to support hare populations.
-Direct mortality resulting from operation could potentially represent a negative impact of medium magnitude on the local brown hare population, representing a negative impact of moderate significance in Section NL3 and minor impact significance along the remainder of the proposed route.
+Hares may be killed as they attempt to cross the operational road, the likelihood of this being increased by the fact that the road runs through several areas that are likely to support hare populations.
+Direct mortality resulting from operation could potentially represent a negative impact of medium magnitude on the local brown hare population, representing a potential impact of Moderate significance in Section NL3 and potential Minor impact significance along the remainder of the proposed scheme.

-Habitat Loss During Construction
+Habitat Loss

-5.2.4 Works associated with the construction of the proposed scheme include the excavation provision of temporary works compounds, and access roads.
+Works associated with the construction of the proposed scheme include the excavation provision of temporary works compounds, and access roads.
 The magnitude of impact associated with the habitat loss during the construction phase is regarded as being low negative, as there is sufficient suitable hare habitat in the area.
-The significance of these impacts is assessed as being minor negative along the proposed route.
+The significance of these potential impacts is assessed as being Minor.